Blog

 nursing home elopement

 If your elderly loved one has suffered serious injury, illness, or death due to nursing home abuse and neglect, you have grounds to file a civil lawsuit on their behalf.
-San Antonio nursing home abuse and neglect lawyers at Janicek Law have decades of combined experience in helping clients obtain justice and financial compensation for their suffering.
+Our San Antonio nursing home abuse and neglect lawyers and San Antonio nursing home wrongful death lawyers have decades of combined experience in helping clients obtain justice and financial compensation for their suffering.
 We can do the same for you too.
 Call 210-366-4949 to schedule a free consultation at our law firm today.

 The elopement definition that most of us know is when a young couple has a spur-of-the-moment wedding without parental knowledge or consent – usually in another city or state.